-Ankle sprains are one of the most common injuries that people experience, whether from sports, daily activities, or even a simple misstep.
+Ankle sprains are among the most common injuries people encounter, whether due to a sports injury, daily activities, or even a simple misstep.

 Health on Grange Physiotherapy plays a crucial role in the healing process, helping to restore function, prevent re-injury, and strengthen the ankle for the future!